keer1912/WorkerSafety/README.md

     -   Set your WiFi SSID and password

     -   Set the MQTT broker IP address (your Raspberry Pi IP)
-	    - To find RPI IP you can run `hostname I` on the pi terminal or IP Scan.
+	    - To find RPI IP you can run `hostname -I` on the pi terminal or IP Scan.

     -   Configure MQTT username and password if applicable